Dieu-de-l-elec/AngstromIO-devboard/README.md

 # Software:
 ### AngstromIO Software:
-Arduino compatible, some libraries may not work, but some have been arranged/made by SpenceKonde like Wire (I2C) and tinyNeoPixel (for more information, see https://github.com/SpenceKonde/megaTinyCore/tree/master/megaavr/libraries)
+Arduino compatible, some libraries may not work, but some have been arranged/made by SpenceKonde like Wire (I2C) and tinyNeoPixel (for more information, see: https://github.com/SpenceKonde/megaTinyCore/tree/master/megaavr/libraries)

 ### CH32 devboard Software:
 Programmed on the Mounriver studio IDE